 To see all your Ongoing or One-off messages in one place, use this filter on the messages list, under Outbound:

-- Learn whether you should send your message by email, in-app or push message.
+- Learn whether you should send your message by email, chat, post or push message.